algbio/themisto/README.md

 # About Themisto
 Themisto is a succinct colored de Bruijn graph supporting pseudo-alignment against a database of reference sequences similar to the tool Kallisto.
 For more information, see the [webpage](https://www.helsinki.fi/en/researchgroups/genome-scale-algorithmics/themisto) and the [paper](https://www.biorxiv.org/content/biorxiv/early/2020/04/04/2020.04.03.021501/DC1/embed/media-1.pdf?download=true).
 The pseudoalignment algorithm is modeled after the tool Kallisto.

-## Colored de Bruijn graph definition

-The de Bruijn graph is defined so that the nodes represent k-mers and edges (k+1)-mers.
-The graph is [edge centric](https://www.biostars.org/p/175058/#256741), meaning that there is an edge from u to v if there is a (k+1)-mer in the data that is suffixed by u and prefixed by v.
-The set of nodes is the set of endpoints of all edges.
-Note that this implies that orphan k-mers (those that are not connected to any edge) are not in the graph.
-Each edge is associated with a set of colors.
-The color set contains the colors of all input sequences that have the (k+1)-mer corresponding to the edge.
-Each node is also given a color set that is the union of the color sets of the edges connected to the node.

-We use the KMC3 library to list the distinct (k+1)-mers to construct the graph.
-Since KMC3 only works with the DNA alphabet ACGT, we must preprocess the data so that it does not have any characters outside of the alphabet ACGT.
-By default, we delete all (k+1)-mers that contain a letter that is outside of the alphabet ACGT.
-We also offer an option `--randomize-non-ACGT` that replaces non-ACGT characters with random nucleotides.
-If you would like to deal with non-ACGT characters differently, please preprocess the data before running.

 # Installation
 ## Requirements